PaulJeoung/portpolio-for-qa/README.md

 - npm run build

-- such like below log, if npm start... activate "export NODE_OPTIONS=--openssl-legacy-provider"
+- such like below log, if npm start... activate bleow

+  - export NODE_OPTIONS=--openssl-legacy-provider

 ```
 Starting the development server...